Berks County Probate & Estate Administration Lawyer

 Estate Distribution and Final Accounting

-After debts and expenses are resolved, the remaining estate assets are distributed according to the will or Pennsylvania intestacy laws.
+After debts and expenses are resolved, the remaining estate assets can be distributed.

 This process may include: